SteveNoyes/productPreviewCardComponent/README.md

 - [Stick to Bottom](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

+- [Text & Word Spacing](https://www.w3schools.com/css/css_text_spacing.asp) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.

 ## Author

 - Website - [Steven Noyes](https://www.stevenmnoyes.com)